Blood Cholesterol: Management, News, Information

-Synopsis: Cholesterol is a waxy, fat-like substance found in the body that is actually needed for it to function normally.
+Synopsis: Examining blood cholesterol, its role in the body, risks of high levels, management, facts, research news, and statistics.
 The human body produces sufficient amounts of cholesterol for its needs; when there is too much cholesterol in the body it is deposited in the arteries, to include arteries involved with the heart, potentially leading to a narrowing of these arteries and heart disease.
-High blood cholesterol presents a major risk factor for heart disease.
-Heart disease is the leading cause of death in America.
-Approximately seventeen-percent of all adults in America have high blood cholesterol.

 Cholesterol is an organic molecule.
 It is a sterol (or modified steroid), a lipid molecule, and is biosynthesized by all animal cells because it is an essential structural component of animal cell membranes that is required to maintain both membrane structural integrity and fluidity.
 Cholesterol enables animal cells to not need a cell wall (like plants and bacteria) to protect membrane integrity/cell-viability and thus be able to change shape and move about (unlike bacteria and plant cells which are restricted by their cell walls).